The Patient Advice and Liaison Service (PALS) offices at Tunbridge Wells and Maidstone hospitals will resume face to face services on 4 July 2022.

 - signpost you to our formal complaints process

-- provide leaflets in other formats (e.g. Braille, large print, easy read, other languages)
+- help you access leaflets in other formats (e.g. Braille, large print, easy read, other languages)

 Find and contact us